 - There are so many different morphs available there is no need to promote one with a disability

 Regardless of which side of the argument you land on, there are still breeders who continue producing spider balls.
-They will even force feed the young snakes that cannot fend for themselves.
+They will even force feed the baby snakes that cannot fend for themselves.

 Spider ball pythons are a beautiful but highly flawed morph.
-The gene that gives them their very cool spiderweb patterns and colors also carries with it a very serious genetic defect that causes neurological problems.
+The gene that gives them their very cool spiderweb patterns and colors also carries with it a very serious genetic defect that causes neurological problems with no way to tell the true severity of the wobble until the snake begins to mature.

 Sometimes those problems are minor but in many instances they are not.

-Though many breeders and reptile fanatics have come out against the continuation of breeding spider balls, others have kept the practice ongoing.
+Though many breeders and reptile fanatics have come out against the continuation of breeding spider balls, others have kept the practice ongoing, mainly for the same that the breed makes them a lot of money.

-At this time it’s up to each individual on how they want to handle the spider ball python controversy.
+At this time it’s up to each individual on how they want to handle the spider ball python controversy, and having easy access to correct information on the breed can help them make an informed decision.